 After the Russo-Turkish War, Great Britain and Russia remained on uneasy terms as a result of British policy during the hostilities.
 The threat of open conflict was feared both in London and Ottawa.

-In February, 1878, the presence of a Russian squadron of eleven ships in the San Fransisco harbour did little to dispel this fear.
-To the people of British the defencelessness of their position uncomfortably realized.
-Major-General E. Selby-Smyth, Commander of Militia at that time, urged the handing-over of a number of 7 inch guns to the Militia from the Royal Navy base in Esquimalt.
+In February, 1878, the presence of a Russian squadron of eleven ships in the San Francisco harbour did little to dispel this fear.
+To the people of British Columbia the defencelessness of their position was uncomfortably realized.

+Major General E. Selby-Smyth, Commander of Militia at that time, urged the handing-over of a number of 7-inch guns to the Militia from the Royal Navy base in Esquimalt.
 These guns, which were being returned to England, could be used for shore batteries as a show of force against any Russian threat, he contended.

-Finally on May 11, 1878, Lieutenant-Colonel D.C.T.
+Finally on May 11, 1878, Lieutenant Colonel D.C.T.
 Irwin, Inspector of Artillery, was ordered to supervise the construction of coastal batteries in the Victoria-Esquimalt area.
-One battery of three 7-inch, 6 1/2 ton, rifled muzzleloading guns was established at Macaulay Point.
-Two other batteries were authorized for Finlayson Point and Brothers Manned by volunteers - - mostly retired Royal Marines, who were familiar with the naval pieces - - the Macaulay battery was authorized and named the Victoria Battery of Garrison Artillery.
-The Militia General Order (No. 17), dated July 19, 1878, and published in the Canada Gazette on July 20, 1878 reads as follows: "The formation of a Battery of Garrison Artillery at Victoria is hereby authorized to be designated the Victoria Battery of Garrison Artillery."
+One battery of three 7-inch, $6\frac{1}{2}$ ton, rifled muzzle-loading guns was established at Macaulay Point.
+Two other batteries were authorized for Finlayson Point and Brothers Island.

+Manned by volunteers - mostly retired Royal Marines, who were familiar with the naval pieces - the Macaulay battery was authorized and named the Victoria Battery of Garrison Artillery.

+The Militia General Order (No. 17), dated 19 July, 1878, and published in Canada Gazette on 20 July 1878 reads as follows: "The formation of a Battery of Garrison Artillery at Victoria is hereby authorized to be designated the Victoria Battery of Garrison Artillery."

 Thus, this terse military order heralded the birth of the Esquimalt Army Garrison.

 It is interesting to note that the first public mention of the battery's activity was recorded in the Victoria Colonist on the morning of July 27, 1878, which is quoted in part: "Yesterday at 5 p.m. the first gun was fired from the battery.
-On Monday a salute of 13 guns will be fired by the Victoria Garrison Artillery."
+On Monday a salute of 13 guns will be fired by the Victoria garrison artillery."

 By 1883 the Macaulay Point defences became a battery of the B.C.
-Provisional Regiment of Garrison Artillery; forerunner to the present day 5th (BC) Independent Medium Artillery Battery, Royal Regiment of Canadian Artillery.
-It was not until 1887, however, that Work Point was officially chosen as the site for military barracks.
+Provisional Regiment of Garrison Artillery; forerunner to the present day

+5th (BC) Independent Medium Artillery Battery, Royal Regiment of Canadian Artillery.

+It wasn't until 1887, however, that Work Point was officially chosen as the site for military barracks.
 While on a tour of inspection in British Columbia, the Minister of Militia, Sir A.P.C.
 Caron, made the selection for construction of a permanent military base.
-The close proximity of Work Point to the Macaulay defences recommended this choice.
+The close proximity to the Macaulay defences probably helped to influence this choice.